What will Authentication Look Like in 2019

 What’s to come

-U2F is supported by the Fast Identity On Line (FIDO) alliance which enjoys the support of tech giants such as Google and Microsoft but require higher maintenance and has a higher cost per user.
+U2F is supported by the Fast Identity On Line (FIDO) alliance, which enjoys the support of tech giants such as Google and Microsoft but requires higher maintenance and has a higher cost per user.

-The Passwordless Push notification method utilizes Phone-as-a-Token and supports a Bring Your Own Device (BYOD) approach has proven cost-effective and better serves cases of legacy software and remote workforce.
+The Passwordless Push notification method utilizes Phone-as-a-Token and supports a Bring Your Own Device (BYOD) approach, which has proven cost-effective and better serves cases of legacy software and remote workforce.

-The high penetration rate of smartphones, combined with a passwordless user experience (UX) is making adoption easier and results in a reduction to password related cost, making passwordless push authentication an easy decision for IT professionals from cost, user experience, and security perspective.
+The high penetration rate of smartphones, combined with a passwordless user experience (UX), is making adoption of passwordless authentication easier and results in a reduction to password related cost.
+Passwordless push authentication is quickly becoming an easy decision for IT professionals from a cost, user experience, and security perspective.